valimoradi/ldm-respiratory-motion/README.md

 ![Demo GIF](coronal_cycle.gif)

-This repository contains code for data processing, training, and inference of the latent diffusion models used in *Synthesis of respiratory motion in CT images using latent diffusion models*, submitted to SPIE Medical Imaging 2026 (under review).
+This repository contains code for data processing, training, and inference of the latent diffusion models used in *Synthesis of respiratory motion in CT images using latent diffusion models*, to be [presented at SPIE Medical Imaging 2026](https://spie.org/medical-imaging/presentation/Synthesis-of-respiratory-motion-in-CT-images-using-latent-diffusion/13924-35/).

 - [Synthesis of respiratory motion in CT images using latent diffusion models](#synthesis-of-respiratory-motion-in-ct-images-using-latent-diffusion-models)
   - [Dataset information](#dataset-information)